GenomeDK/genomedk-docs/content/zones/_index.md

 This comes with the same benefits as using the open zone:

-* No need to pre-allocate ressources.
+* No need to pre-allocate resources.
-* No waste of ressources, you use what you use and pay for only that.
+* No waste of resources, you use what you use and pay for only that.

 A closed zone is not tied to a single project -- one or more project folders belong to the zone, so users in a zone can still organize and